ptdecker/eloquentjs/README.md

 * quotestyle.js - Single to double quote replacement
 * numbers.js - JavaScript number matching

+### Chapter Ten -- Modules

+* modulerobot.js - A discussion of module orgainzation of the robot project
+* roads.js - CommonJS Module for the array of roads.
+Also includes an ES6 style version as a block comment
+* circular.js - circular dependencies

 ### Resources

 The sources in this section are mostly direct copies from the book and are used